 Ishikawa: "One of the members of the 2025 World Expo team once told me something very memorable.
 He said, 'You can change the future, but you can't change the past.
 The fact that we've properly accumulated so many Expo materials in the past will never change.'
 Even if other companies in the same industry wanted to do something similar, they would have to start from scratch, but our company has already accumulated about 20 years of experience.
 That's a big advantage.

-I think that many of our current employees, especially the younger generation, don't know anything about expositions or world expos.
-First of all, I want them to look at these materials and learn more about the company they work for, NOMURA, Ltd. And I would be happy if they were proud of the company.
-I want to make sure that the collection doesn't get scattered, and pass it on to future generations."
+I think many of our current employees, especially the younger ones, are not familiar with exhibitions or world's fairs.
+First of all, I hope they will look at this material and learn more about NOMURA Co.,Ltd., the company they belong to.
+And I would be happy if they could take pride in the company.
+I want to make sure that the collection is not scattered and is properly passed on to future generations."

 42 years of service.
 Words exchanged and connections with people are precious treasures